 The Tax Agent Services Act 2009 (TASA) and complementary amendments to the applicable taxation administration legislation provide statutory protections for taxpayers who engage registered tax agents.

-In particular, as your tax agent, we are bound by a statutory Code of Conduct which is administered by a new national Tax Practitioners Board.
+In particular, as your tax agent, we are bound by a statutory Code of Professional Conduct which is administered by the Tax Practitioners Board.
 That Code requires us, amongst other things, to act lawfully in your best interests and with honesty and integrity in the performance of our duties.

 In addition, as the client of a registered tax agent, you have statutory “safe harbour” exemptions from penalties in certain circumstances.